 During cold weather, some people use space heaters to keep warm at home.
-Also, during power outages, people often use appliances that burn fuel such as propane, wood or oil.
-These appliances are sometimes used indoors or in an enclosed space (garage, shed, workshop, etc.) and can release carbon monoxide if they are not designed for indoor use or not in good condition.
+Also, during power outages, many people use appliances that burn fuel, such as propane, wood or oil.
+If they are not designed for indoor use or are not in good condition, these devices should not be used inside the house or in enclosed spaces (garage, shed, workshop, etc.) because they can release carbon monoxide.

-Carbon monoxide is a clear and odourless gas that can cause potentially fatal poisoning.
-To learn more, consult the Carbon Monoxide Poisoning page.
+Carbon monoxide is an invisible and odourless gas that can cause potentially fatal poisoning.
+For further information, consult the Carbon monoxide poisoning page.